The bylaws serve as the governing document for the Staff Senate.

 - If any Executive Committee Position outside of those listed in (B) – (D) become vacant, the position shall be filled through a special election at the first regular Staff Senate meeting following the vacancy.

-A. The Senate shall normally meet in regular session monthly or on call of the Senate President.
+- The Senate shall normally meet in regular session monthly or on call of the Senate

-D. In the conduct of the meetings, Robert’s Rules of Order Newly Revised shall prevail, unless superseded by the Bylaws of the University of North Dakota Staff Senate.
+- In the conduct of the meetings, Robert’s Rules of Order Newly Revised shall prevail, unless superseded by the Bylaws of the University of North Dakota

 Amendments to the Bylaws can be proposed in writing from any Staff Senator to the Constitution, Bylaws, and Elections Committee.
 The Constitution, Bylaws, and Elections Committee will present proposed amendments to the Senate for a first reading with a vote to follow at the next meeting.
 Amendments shall be approved by a simple majority vote of the Senate.
 The President of the University shall receive a copy of all changes indicating what changes have been made/approved.